Law enforcement by country: Norway

 The Norwegian national police force (Politiet) is subordinate to the Ministry of Justice and Police.
 The Politiet is divided into 27 regional police departments and seven nationwide special departments.
 In total the force has about 11,000 employees, with the Oslo police precinct, as the largest, accounting for 2,300.

 Officers of the Norwegian police usually do not carry firearms, making the force one of the few unarmed police organizations in the world.
 They are instead armed with telescopic batons and pepper spray.

 Pakistan

 The police in Pakistan are under the control of the province they work in, with each police having jurisdiction in its own province and its leadership headquartered in the province's capital.
 A separate traffic police department exists for managing traffic and is also a provincial force.
 Only the capital city police are an exception, and is under federal government control with its own setup.
 In Punjab a counter-terror unit elite force within the Punjab Police was created in 1998.

 A separate paramilitary organization in the eastern provinces (Punjab and Sindh) known as the Rangers exist for providing security in the country and to assist the police whenever needed.
 They also under the control of the province they work in.
-Their equivalents in the western provinces (Balochistan and Khyber Pakhtunkhwa) are the Frontier Corps (FC).
+Their equivalents in the western provinces (Balochistan and Khyber Pakhtunkhwa) are the Frontier Corps (FC).The Civil Armed Forces are a group of nine paramilitary and gendarmerie organisations, separate and distinct from the regular Pakistan Armed Forces.
+They are responsible for maintaining internal security, helping law enforcement agencies, border control, counter-insurgency and counter-terrorism, riot control, and anti-smuggling under the Ministry of Interior.
+They frequently operate alongside the Pakistani military in response to natural disasters.
+During times of war they can have their command transferred to the Ministry of Defence, and effectively combined to form a reserve force for the Pakistani military.